yoosofan/prezentprogramo/docs/presentations.rst

 Any fields you put first in a slide will be rendered into attributes on the slide ``<div>``.
-This is used primarily to set the position/zoom/rotation of the slide, either with the ``data-x``, ``data-y`` and other impress.js settings, or the ``bildumilo-path`` setting, more on that later.
+This is used primarily to set the position/zoom/rotation of the slide, either with the ``data-x``, ``data-y`` and other impress.js settings, or the ``prezentprogramo-path`` setting, more on that later.

-Bildumilo! will start making the first slide when it first encounters either a transition or a header.
+Prezentprogramo! will start making the first slide when it first encounters either a transition or a header.
 Everything that comes before that will belong to the presentation as a whole.